 This issue focuses on deception in different settings: recommender systems, communication from a psychological perspective, and cyber-physical systems.

-This issue is the first to have an addendum Chinese section (NL-2021-3-C) where the scope of the DDD technology watch is extended to research papers published in Chinese; this section is available upon request.
+This issue is the first to have a Chinese addendum NL-2021-3-C (PDF, 3.6 MB) where the scope of the DDD technology watch is extended to research papers published in Chinese.

 This issue focuses on a range of topics relevant for DDD: Information Hiding in Images, Fake Software and Services, Data Poisoning in AI Systems, and Vulnerabilities in AI Systems.